GabeScott/standard-works-vault/General Conference/1975 October - “Hear Ye Him!”.md

 As the Almighty thus spoke, he said, “Hear, O ye heavens, and give ear, O earth, and rejoice ye inhabitants thereof, for the Lord is God, and beside him there is no Savior.

-“Great is his wisdom [and] marvelous are his ways.”
-(D&C 76:1–2.)
+“Great is his wisdom \[and\] marvelous are his ways.” ([[D&C 76.1|D&C 76:1–2]][[D&C 76.2|]].)

-And he said, “The voice of the Lord is unto all men. ...
-And the voice of warning shall be unto all people.”
-(D&C 1:2, 4.)
+And he said, “The voice of the Lord is unto all men. … And the voice of warning shall be unto all people.” ([[D&C 1.2|D&C 1:2, 4]][[D&C 1.4|]].)

 The crux of our message is that Jesus of Nazareth is Christ the Lord, the Redeemer of all mankind, the Savior of the Christians and the Messiah of the Jews.
 We affirm most solemnly that this same Jesus was the literal begotten Son of God, born of Mary, and that without him there is no Savior.

-The Almighty repeatedly affirmed that Jesus of Nazareth is his Son and insistently commanded, “Hear ye him!”
-In these last days, as the Almighty gave his great new revelation of Jesus Christ, again came the commandment, “Hear ye him!”
+The Almighty repeatedly affirmed that Jesus of Nazareth is his Son and insistently commanded, *“Hear ye him!”* In these last days, as the Almighty gave his great new revelation of Jesus Christ, again came the commandment, *“Hear ye him!”*

-So as Latter-day Saints we bring to you a new and modern revelation of Jesus Christ, and in doing so we pass on to all who will listen the urgent command of God the Father in which he says again, Hear ye him!
+So as Latter-day Saints we bring to you a new and modern revelation of Jesus Christ, and in doing so we pass on to all who will listen the urgent command of God the Father in which he says again, *Hear ye him!*

 Our message is true.
 It is of vital concern to this troubled world.
 The Lord himself said, “Hearken ye people from afar; and ye that are upon the islands of the sea, listen together.
-For verily the voice of the Lord is unto all men.”
-(D&C 1:1.)
+For verily the voice of the Lord is unto all men.” ([[D&C 1.1|D&C 1:1]].)

 When we thus declare his modern revealed word, there arises immediately in the minds of many people the matter of credibility.
 This we realize full well, knowing that the credibility of our message rests to a large extent upon the credibility of us as a people.
 With that in mind, permit me to tell you a little about ourselves.